e-myer/steam-deck-configurator/README.md

 chmod +x ./configure_deck.sh
 ```

-Alternatively, you can clone the repo to a USB, and mount it to the folder at $HOME/.deck_setup using the KDE Partition manager
+Alternatively, you can clone the repo to a USB, and mount it to the folder at $HOME/.deck_setup.

+To do so, first identify the usb name by running `fdisk -l`, then mount it to $HOME/.deck_setup.
+For example if the usb is mounted at /dev/sdc1, then run the command `mount /dev/sdc1 /home/deck/.deck_setup` in a terminal

 And make the nessecary files executable using
 ```